Johann-Cardenas/ABQ-Scripting/README.md

 The script will output:
 - As many .txt files as time steps are contained in the .odb, including nodal information for the strain/stress/displacement field.

+> [!WARNING]
+> Codes might contain bugs, and might not be optimized for performance.

 ### Scientific Visualization
 These scripts require .txt file containing nodal information per time step, as output by the script '2.Extract_Responses.py'.
+Some of the scripts might contain additional instructions within the code to be uncommented, depending on the visualization needs.

 #### **Plot_Depth.py:**
 Creates 1D and 2D visualization of strain/stress fields across the depth of a pavement structure.